cedreaper/cedreaper.github.io/tutorials/getting-started.md

 > 💡 **Pro Tip:** Ads are only shown to potential clients — your competitors won’t even know you're being seen.

 > 📱 You don’t need a laptop or tablet — everything works right from the smartphone you already carry.

 ---

+## 📋 Manage Rapid Quotes in Real Time

+With GloQuest, you’re in full control even after the quote is sent.
+The **Rapid Estimate Manager** lets you edit your Rapid Quotes on the fly — no more awkward follow-ups or mismatched pricing.

+- 🖊️ Made a mistake on your pricing?
+Fix it instantly.
+- 📏 Don’t want to show footage or price per foot?
+Toggle it off.
+- 👁️ See exactly what your customer sees with the **live preview**.

+Estimates auto-expire after **7 days**, so don’t forget to **export your quotes** if you want to keep a record for your portfolio or later use.

+> 📈 You'll also get a summary view of all your quotes: total number sent, average ticket value, and quick stats to help you improve your close rate.

+> 📱 All of this works directly from your smartphone — no laptop or tablet required.

+---